NSO-developer/nso-gitbook/administration/advanced-topics/cryptographic-keys.md

 ## Providing Keys

-NSO supports defining one or more sets of cryptographic keys directly in `ncs.conf` and in an external key file read by an external command.
+NSO supports defining one or more sets of cryptographic keys directly in `ncs.conf` or using an external command.
 Three methods can be used to configure the keys in `ncs.conf`:

-* External keys under `/ncs-config/encrypted-strings/external-keys`.
+* External command providing keys under `/ncs-config/encrypted-strings/external-keys`.
 * Key rotation under `/ncs-config/encrypted-strings/key-rotation`.
 * Legacy (single generation) format: `/ncs-config/encrypted-strings/DES3CBC`, `/ncs-config/encrypted-strings/AESCFB128`, and `/ncs-config/encrypted-strings/AES256CFB128` .